Greenville Workers’ Compensation Attorney Expains if you Can be fired while out of work on a workers’ comp claim

-In general, the answer is no. A Greenville workers’ compensation lawyer will explain that South Carolina law makes it illegal for an employer to fire a worker in retaliation for filing a worker’s comp claim.
+In general, the answer is no. A Greenville workers’ compensation attorney will explain that South Carolina law makes it illegal for an employer to fire a worker in retaliation for filing a worker’s comp claim.
 However, some employers will do so anyway, and try and justify the firing on other grounds.

 On what grounds can I be fired while out of work on a worker’s comp claim?

 An employer may claim that your work was sub-standard before you filed the claim, that you failed to keep your employer informed of your condition or that the employer is shorthanded and no other employee can do your job.
-However, as a Greenville workers’ compensation lawyer cautions, these are often merely excuses.
+However, as a Greenville workers’ compensation attorney cautions, these are often merely excuses.

 Do I have any other rights?